tydeno/Ploto/README.md

 |ChiaOut 2 | D:\ | SATA HDD | 465 GB

 So my denominators for my TempDrives its "plot" and for my destination drives its "out".
-If I'd want to use jost for example 2x drives as TempDrives, I'd rename those and adjust my denominator.
-For example to "plotThis"

 By default, Ploto spawns only 1x Plot Job on each Disk in parallel.
 So when I launch Ploto with default amount to spawn:
 ```powershell